vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ![microsoft_bot.png](/assets/blog/microsoft_bot/microsoft_bot.png)

 A bot is nothing but an API hosted on Azure App service (as web app) in this example.

 The API needs a framework to be able to use tools to build, test, and connect bots that interact naturally with users, wherever they are.
 Microsoft Bot Framework provides that.
-We will use Python verison.
+We will use Python SDK.

-Though we would not create a teams channel, a user on teams channel woud connect with Azure Bot service which will talk to the web app that we would build.
+Though we would not create a teams channel, a user on teams channel would connect with **Azure Bot service** which will talk to the web app that we would build.
-The web app would connect with Cosmos for state management, and will need an App Service plan that can provide compute to it.
+The web app would connect with Cosmos for state management, and will need an **App Service plan** that can provide compute to it.
 Azure Bot service has the capability to connect several channels to the Bot and acts as a middleware.
 This is a special service on Azure under "Microsoft.BotService/botServices".